AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 Future possibilities
 ====================

-The introduction of borrow-checker capabililites as well as move semantics could allow to optimize more cases.
+The introduction of borrow-checker capabilities as well as move semantics could allow to optimize more cases.
 The various temporaries introduced in the expansion are short lived and could be moved instead of copied, saving one copy and one destructor operation.